mdozmorov/ChIP-seq_notes/README.md

 - `ChIPLine` - a pipeline for ChIP-seq analysis, https://github.com/ay-lab/ChIPLine

+- `S3norm` - Chip-seq normalization to sequencing depth AND signal-to-noise ratio to the common reference.
+Negative Binomial for modeling background, convert counts to -log10(p-values), use monotonic nonlinear model to match the means of the common peaks and backgrounds in two datasets. https://github.com/guanjue/S3norm
+    - Xiang, Guanjue, Cheryl Keller, Belinda Giardine, Lin An, Ross Hardison, and Yu Zhang.
+“S3norm: Simultaneous Normalization of Sequencing Depth and Signal-to-Noise Ratio in Epigenomic Data.”
+BioRxiv, January 1, 2018, 506634. https://doi.org/10.1101/506634.

 ### Peaks

 - `mosaics` - This package provides functions for fitting MOSAiCS and MOSAiCS-HMM, a statistical framework to analyze one-sample or two-sample ChIP-seq data of transcription factor binding and histone modification. https://bioconductor.org/packages/release/bioc/html/mosaics.html